-- 35th on the Job Outlook Factor (measuring optimism that adequate work is available): No change from last month
+- Job Outlook Factor (optimism that adequate work is available): RI improved to 24th.

-- 42nd on the Freedom Factor (measuring the level of work against reliance on welfare programs): RI fell one spot from last month
+- Freedom Factor (the level of work against reliance on welfare programs): RI fell to 42nd.

-- 46th Prosperity Factor (measuring the financial motivation of income versus taxes): No change from last month
+- Prosperity Factor (the financial motivation of income versus taxes): RI remained 47th.